zos-temp://

 Local (for

-jobs):- As an
+shelljobs):- As an

-job: Grace downloads the content of the actual temporary z/OS dataset (using its generated DSN) to a local staging file.
-The environment variable (e.g.,$GRACE_INPUT_TEMPMAINDATA
+inputto ashelljob: Grace downloads the content of the actual temporary z/OS dataset (using its generated DSN) to a local staging file.
+The environment variable (e.g.,$GRACE_INPUT_TEMPMAINDATA) will point to this downloaded local copy. - As an

-).
+outputfrom ashelljob: Grace expects the shell script to write to a local staged file (path provided via$GRACE_OUTPUT_TEMPMAINDATA).
 After the script completes successfully, Grace uploads this local file to the uniquely generated temporary z/OS DSN.

 - As an